nazim1971/wing-blog/README.md

 - [Error Handling](#error-handling)

 ## Overview
-**Runtime Realm Server** is a robust backend built for managing blogs with user authentication, role-based access control, and API functionalities.
+**Wink Blog** is a robust backend built for managing blogs with user authentication, role-based access control, and API functionalities.
 It supports Admin and User roles with tailored permissions and features.

 ## Key Features
 - **User Authentication & Authorization**: Secure login with role-based access control (Admin, User).